linuxserver/docker-nextcloud/README.md

 ## Versions

+* **31.08.23:** - Re-add updatenotification app.
+This allows users to be notified for app updates, but also notifies for NextCloud updates.
+Updating NextCloud via the web UI is not supported when using this image.
 * **14.08.23:** - Add develop branch.
 * **25.06.23:** - Move Nextcloud installation inside container.
 Remove CLI updater.
 [See changes announcement](https://info.linuxserver.io/issues/2023-06-25-nextcloud/).
 * **21.06.23:** - Existing users should update `/config/nginx/site-confs/default.conf` - Security fix for real ip settings.